Law enforcement in the United Kingdom: Brexit

-Allegations of 'two-tier policing'
+Allegations of "two-tier policing"

-Critics have accused the police of "two-tier policing", claiming that they are politically biased and treat people from certain political or racial groups more harshly than others.
-These allegations have been popularised with the outbreak of Gaza war protests since 2023 and after the 2024 riots, and have primarily been promoted by the far-right and to a lesser extent the far-left.
-Critics on the left, such as Jamie Driscoll, argue that the police has a right-wing bias and is more harsh against left-wingers, ethnic minorities and pro-Palestinian groups.
-Critics on the right, such as Nigel Farage and Robert Jenrick, argue that the police has a left-wing bias and is more harsh against right-wingers and white people, and the white working class in particular.
+Critics have accused the police of "two-tier policing", claiming that the enforcement is biased and treats people from certain political or racial groups more harshly than others.
+These allegations have been popularised with the outbreak of Gaza war protests since 2023 and after the 2024 riots, and have been promoted by the right and far-right, and to a lesser extent the far-left.
+Critics on the left, such as Jamie Driscoll, argue that the police have a right-wing bias and are harsher against left-wingers, ethnic minorities, and pro-Palestinian groups.
+Critics on the right, such as Nigel Farage and Robert Jenrick, argue that the police have a left-wing bias and are more harsh against right-wingers and white people, and the white working class in particular.

-Accusations of two-tier policing have been dismissed by politicians across the political spectrum, including Labour prime minister Keir Starmer and Conservative home secretary Priti Patel.
-The Sunday Times and The Guardian described two-tier policing as a conspiracy theory in 2024, and it was also described as such in a 2025 research paper by criminologists at the University of Salford and Northumbria University.
-A 2025 report from the cross-party Home Affairs Select Committee concluded that there was no evidence of two-tier policing during the 2024 riots and other recent protests, describing accusations as "baseless", and stated that allegations of two-tier policing had undermined police officers.
-However, research by the Royal United Services Institute in 2024 concluded that there was a "two-tier approach" to extremism that benefited the far-right, with far-right violence widely dismissed as hooliganism while the same acts from Islamist groups were quickly classified as terrorism.

-A YouGov poll of 2,070 people conducted in August 2024 found partisan differences in beliefs in two-tier policing, with Conservative and Reform UK voters more likely to believe that the police were more strict against the far-right and young men and more lenient towards Muslims, black people, the far-left and climate activists.
-Labour and Liberal Democrat voters, in contrast, were more likely to disagree with this, and were more likely to believe the police were more strict with these groups and more lenient with the far-right and young men.
+Examples of prominent policing incidents in which the accusation have been made include a peaceful protest by Just Stop Oil climate protesters in July 2024, in which some protesters were given five-year sentences while a far-right rioter who assaulted a police officer was given a three-year sentence.
+In 2025, the government proscribed Palestine Action as a terrorist organisation, leading to the arrested of hundreds of peaceful protestors who expressed their support for the organisation.
+Protesters believed that the police had targeted them disproportionately, with far-right groups like the English Defence League still not proscribed and their supporters not persecuted.
+In June 2026 allegations arose again following the murder of Henry Nowak by British Sikh Vickrum Digwa; after being stabbed and later falsely accused of a racist attack by Digwa, Nowak was handcuffed by police and died shortly afterwards.